BatchDrake/sigutils/README.md

 The sigutils library is a digital signal processing library written in C, designed for blind signal analysis and automatic demodulation in GNU/Linux.

-## Requierements and dependencies
+## Requirements and dependencies
 sigutils has been tested in GNU/Linux (i386 and x86_64), but it will probably work in many other architectures as well.
 Autoconf (2.65 or later) and automake (1.11.1 or later) are required to build the library.
-The following librares (along with their respective development files) must also be present:
+The following libraries (along with their respective development files) must also be present:

 * libsndfile (1.0.2 or later)
 * alsa (1.0.25 or later)